Intercept is a biopharmaceutical company focused on building a healthier tomorrow for people with progressive non-viral liver diseases.

 Primary Biliary Cholangitis (PBC), depending on educational needs assessment(s):

-• Real-world evidence related to PBC natural history, diagnosis, disease management, and the effect of approved and emerging second-line therapies on clinical outcomes
+• Real-world evidence related to PBC natural history, diagnosis, disease management, and adherent use of PBC treatments that may improve long-term clinical outcomes.

-• Intercept is currently prioritizing national and virtual programs with enduring Certified Medical Education material(s)
+• Intercept is currently prioritizing national and virtual programs with enduring Certified Medical Education (CME) material(s)

 • Advanced practice provider inclusion is encouraged